wargarblgarbl/bad-epple/README.md

 ---

-Since I morally opposed to project code of conducts beyond "don't be an asshole" I will not be contributing my patches to fix Epple2 back to the upstream.
+Since I am morally opposed to project code of conducts beyond "don't be an asshole" I will not be contributing my patches to fix Epple2 back to the upstream.
 This is a personal fork, to make this thing actually work and compile on my own system.
 Patches mostly unwelcome.